danjulio/gCore/Arduino/readme.md

 | 16K | 761 KB/s | 932 KB/s | 1084 KB/s |
 | 32K | 749 KB/s | 932 KB/s | 1082 KB/s |
 | 64K | 751 KB/s | 932 KB/s| 1083 KB/s |

+### Note about SD Cards and gCore programming

+It's possible that a high logic level from a Micro-SD Card on the IO2 pin will cause programming to fail.
+Retry after removing and re-inserting the Micro-SD Card if this occurs.